DerToaster1138/IsacSHDWatchFace/README.md

 ### Edit 2 11/2025
 Since i've gotten a User Feedback Email (yes apparently that does happen), ive included the iconic orange ring around the Edge of the Display, ive also added the Ingame font 'Borda' to the Watchface, and now it looks a lot closer to the original
 I also Fixed a small issue regarding the size of the drawable Layers and removed some files from Ressource folders that arent necessary (the Venu 3 does not care for the Venu 2+ Animation File...)

+### Edit 03/2026
+Ive finished the apprenticeship!
+I also updated and fixed the way the Watchface reads and uses the Weatherdata.
+With this the IQ Breaking issue shouldnt occur anymore, and the watchface should be able to run even without a bluetooth connection to the phone